alex-gutev/static-dispatch/README.md

    1. `(INLINE <generic function name>)`

-In order for the appropriate method to be chosen directly the arguments to the generic function call form should be either:
+In order for the appropriate method to be chosen directly the arguments to the generic function call form should be one of the
+following:

    + Variables, for which there is a type declaration.
    + `THE` forms.